YunoHost-Apps/petitesannonces_ynh/README.md

 ## Additional information

-* Other information you would add about this application
+* Other info you would like to add about this app.

-**More information on the documentation page:**
+**More info on the documentation page:**
 https://yunohost.org/packaging_apps

 ## Links